One (Me Phi Me album)

-ONE is the debut album by American alternative hip hop artist Me Phi Me.
-It was released in 1992 (see 1992 in music) via RCA Records.
-Generally considered the first folk-rap album, ONE was a critics darling in the United States and Europe, though sales were limited.
+One is the debut album by American alternative hip hop artist Me Phi Me.
+It was released in 1992 via RCA Records.
+Generally considered the first folk-rap album, One was a critics darling in the United States and Europe, though sales were limited.
 A fusion of acoustic guitars, spacey synthesizers, and live funk beats, the album established the Me Phi Me band as one of the more progressive hip-hop groups.

-The song "Keep It Goin'" was chosen as the opening and closing theme for Fox's short-lived anthology drama Tribeca.
-Its guitar intro would also be sampled for the song "Here We Come," which Me Phi Me recorded for the film Strange Days.
+The guitar intro of "Keep It Goin'" was sampled for the song "Here We Come," which Me Phi Me recorded for the film Strange Days.

-Critical acclaim
+Critical reception

-AllMusic called the album "an intriguing concept -- few rappers have attempted a folk-rap fusion, especially ones with neo-psychedelic overtones -- but [Me Phi Me's] songwriting isn't always capable of conveying his ideas."
+The New York Times called One "a radical departure," writing that "it's an odd mixture that uses pop music to express a democratic, pluralistic urge."
+The Chicago Reader called it "unquestionably the loveliest rap album ever recorded."
 The Washington Post hailed it as an album that "adventurous hip-hop fans should add to their collections."

-The New York Times called ONE "a radical departure," writing that "it's an odd mixture that uses pop music to express a democratic, pluralistic urge."
-The Chicago Reader called it "unquestionably the loveliest rap album ever recorded."
+AllMusic called the album "an intriguing concept -- few rappers have attempted a folk-rap fusion, especially ones with neo-psychedelic overtones -- but [Me Phi Me's] songwriting isn't always capable of conveying his ideas."
 The A.V.
 Club, in an article about the "least essential" albums of the 1990s, deemed the album's "hippified, folky space-rap" a trend that never caught on.